Class 2 (Barn Owls) 2025 - 2026

 Spelling

-We will continue to use Pathways to Spell as part of our English lessons to develop spelling strategies and learn spelling rules, as well as the Y3/4 common exception words.
+We will continue to use Pathways to Spell as part of our English lessons to develop spelling strategies and learn spelling rules, as well as the Y2 and Y3/4 common exception words.

 Maths